jleonard2099/LHG_Baseball/code-suggestions.md

 - add "Boxes" subfolder to structure and adapt code
 - add "Schedules" subfolder to structure and adapt code

+[ ] Consistency of TITLE screens with other games

 [ ] SCHEDULE.BAS
 - menu needs to come down some
 - playing games should return back to the menu, not DOS